-Pu-erh tea (Pu'er or Pu Erh tea) belongs to the Compressed Tea category - one of six main categories of Chinese teas.
+Pu-erh tea (Pu'er, Pu Erh or Puerh tea) belongs to the Compressed Tea category - one of six main categories of Chinese teas.
 Named after its birth place, ‘Pu-erh’ village in the Yun Nan province south-west China, it was first traded in the village market during Tang Dynasty (618-907 AD).

 Despite having been around for a couple of thousand years, Pu-erh tea has gained recent notoriety due to its exclusive ability to reduce body fat deposit and aid digestion.
 This is believed to the one of the reasons that Pu-erh tea has been widely consumed and highly sought after in areas like Tibet where high fat diet (eg. camel milk and yaks and sheep meat) is consumed and vegetables and fruits supply is extremely limited due to the high altitude of area and prolong winter and their roaming nomads lifestyle.
 This is how essential the tea is to the Tibetans: flesh, blood and life.